asuzuki-asuzuki/Ad-SpatialAnalysis_2024/TME scoring/STEP1_Giotto_PAGE/README.md

 ....
 ```

-The Colour file to be loaded is a tab-delimited file containing cell types and colour codes as follows.The celltype names in "CelltypeCol.txt" must match those in PAGE_genesets.
+The Color file is a tab-delimited file containing the cell type and color codes as below.
+The cell type names in this file should be same as those in the Gene-set file.

 ``` txt:../demo_data/CelltypeCol.txt
 CellType            col